cultureamp/rich-text-toolkit/README.md

 ## Contributions

-While the Toolkit was initially built out by Kaizen, contributions are welcome and encouraged from all teams.
-If there is new functionality that you would like add or extend upon, please reach out to the Design System Team to set up some time before kicking off this new body of work.
+While the Toolkit was initially built out by the Kaizen Team, contributions are welcome and encouraged from all teams.
+If there is new functionality that you would like add or extend upon, please reach out to the Kaizen Team to set up some time before kicking off this new body of work.

 ### Triggering a new release